 Using these robust themes as jumping-off points, the Advisories engaged in fruitful and candid dialogue.
 The faculty Advisors ensured that each member had the opportunity to contribute her voice to the vibrant discussions, which resulted in the students composing – and agreeing upon – one original message per group.

 After a sign-making company transformed the words into customized decals, Ms. Goldberg ordered the students’ affirmations “in a way that seemed poetic,” she said.
-Two Middle School parents, Bona Yang and Elizabeth Hines, painstakingly affixed the messages to each step.
+Two parents, Bona Yang and Elizabeth Hines, painstakingly affixed the messages to each step.

 Thus, from top to bottom, the stairs declare: